Essential points

 • Many employers voluntarily choose to negotiate with trade unions.

 • Some employers choose not to do so.
-Such non-union employers can, in certain circumstances, be required to apply terms and conditions of employment to their employees that are set by the Labour Court.
+Such non-union employers can, in certain circumstances, be required to apply terms and conditions of employment to their employees that are set by the Labour Court in collective agreements.

 • In theory, employees who engage in strike action are in fundamental breach of their contracts of employment.
 However, a range of protections have been provided to employees and their unions in respect of certain aspects relating to strikes picketing and industrial action.